 - Lots of parental controls (more on that later)

-As I mentioned in the open, we purchased the Fire Kids Tablet on a lightning deal for $79.99.
-This was a savings of $40 off the price at the time and included all of the following, which Amazon says is already a $109 savings:
+As I mentioned in the open, we purchased the Fire Kids Tablet on a lightning deal and includes the following:

-- 16 GB expandable, internal digital storage capacity
+- 32 GB expandable up to 400 GB, internal digital storage capacity

 - Kid-Proof Case